georgeliu95/TensorRT/plugin/generateDetectionPlugin/README.md

 `delta_bbox` is the refinement information of roi boxes generated from the `MultilevelProposeROI` plugin. `delta_bbox` tensor's shape is `[N, rois, num_classes*4, 1, 1]` where `N` is batch size, `rois` is the total number of ROI boxes candidates per image, and `num_classes*4` means 4 refinement elements (`[dy, dx, dh, dw]`) for each roi box as different classes.

 `score` is the predicted class scores of ROI boxes generated from MaskRCNN detection head of shape `[N, rois, num_classes, 1, 1]`.
-There is an `argmax` operation in `DetectionlayerTLT` to determine the final class of detection candidates.
+There is an `argmax` operation in `generateDetection` to determine the final class of detection candidates.

 `roi` is the coordinates of ROI boxes candidates from the `MultilevelProposeROI` plugin of shape `[N, rois, 4]`.